4itec-org/4imask/README.md

 ```

 ## Compilation
-Ensure all dependencies are installed using `pip install -r requirements.txt`.
+Ensure all dependencies are installed using `uv sync`.
 Then, you can run the application with the command above.

 ## Contribute
 Contributions are welcome.
 Please open an issue or submit a pull request.